 Obviously there are a ton of workbooks parents can pick up for their child, and price shouldn’t be much (if any!) of a factor because even places like Dollar Tree have plenty of great options.
 Plus there are a plethora of great, FREE resources online too!

 Want another option to avoid the summer slide?
 Check out this Kindergarten Summer Review Packet.
 It’s great for those students who will be entering 1st grade in the fall.
 Language, math, writing, sight word, number word, and color word activities are all included!
-For just $1.50 you can buy this as a classroom teacher and send it home with your students.
+You can buy this as a classroom teacher and send it home with your students.
 I would pair the sheets with a book to read, coloring book, and some fun summer-y treat.
 The best part?
 This resource comes in pdf and Word format, so you can completely edit it and ensure it best fits the needs of your students!
 Grab your copy today!